indifferentcats/everyday_admin_tools/README.md

 3. Add the new commands to the top of `install.txt`
 4. Re-run `./install.sh`
 5. If this is your own copy of the repository,
-   a.
-Make a branch
+    1. Make a branch
-   b.
-Change the origin for the branch to be your repository
+    2. Change the origin for the branch to be your repository
-   c.
-Commit the changes to your branch
+    3. Commit the changes to your branch
-   d.
-Optionally, submmit a pull request on the original repository
+    4. Optionally, submmit a pull request on the original repository